learn-co-curriculum/dsc-mongodb/README.md

 mycollection = mydb['example_collection']
 ```

 Now we have a mongo database that contains a collection, but we still haven't added any data to it yet.
-We can get collection names by using `mydb.get_collection_names()`, but since we haven't added any data to it yet, we'll see that that hasn't been created yet either.
+We can get collection names by using `mydb.list_collection_names()`, but since we haven't added any data to it yet, we'll see that that hasn't been created yet either.

 Let's add some data to our database and see what we can do with it.